milgra/vmp/README.md

 - retro-minimalistic UI
 - beautiful and smooth UX experience
 - frequency and scope analyzer visualizers
-- library auto-organization ( if enabled )
+- library auto-organization ( if enabled in the command line )
 - activity window and human-readable database for transparent operation
 - super lightwight, no GTK/QT
+- super fast headerless C power

 ## Installation ##